QChASM/AaronTools-docs/source/tutorials/coding_with_theories.rst

     pbe0 = Method("PBE0")

-When used with a Gaussian input file, this :code:`Method` will use the Gaussian keyword for PBE0 (PBE1PBE).
+When used to write a Gaussian input file, this :code:`Method` will use the Gaussian keyword for PBE0 (PBE1PBE).

 Method also takes a :code:`is_semiempirical` argument: